A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Discussion

+These findings must be interpreted in light of two computational limitations.
+First, because $|\mathcal{B}|$ grows very rapidly as a function of network size and in most cases is unknown \citep{barvinok2010number}, it is only possible to evaluate the randomness of a sample for relatively small bipartite networks.
+Therefore, although the results presented in section \ref{sec:large} are consistent with the resulting samples being random, their randomness cannot be evaluated directly.
 Second, although the stopping rule provides confidence that the resulting sample is random, this confidence comes at the cost of greater time and memory requirements.
-In terms of time, the additional computations necessary to use the stopping rule (i.e., periodically computing $D$ and a KS test) take approximately 3.5 times longer than the trade algorithm alone.
-In terms of memory, if the required number of trades was known in advance, then a trade algorithm can be used to sample networks from $\mathcal{B}$ one at a time.
-In contrast, using the stopping rule requires holding all the sampled networks in memory as they are incrementally randomized and compared in terms of their distance from the starting network.
-However, as noted above, future research may use the stopping rule to investigate the mixing time of trade algorithms, thereby providing guidance on choosing a number of trades in advance and eliminating the need for the stopping rule.
+In terms of time, using the stopping rule takes longer than simply performing trades because it requires periodically computing $D$ and performing a AD or DTS test.
+In terms of memory, using the stopping rule requires requires holding all the sampled networks in memory as they are incrementally randomized and compared in terms of their distance from the starting network.
+However, future research may use the stopping rule to investigate the mixing time of trade algorithms, thereby providing guidance on choosing a number of trades in advance and eliminating the need for the stopping rule itself.

-Finally, although on average the stopping rule yields a random sample in 93.2\% of cases, this still means that 6.8\% of the time it yields a non-random sample.
-While the risk that the stopping rule yields a non-random sample should not be ignored, it is worth noting that the sample is likely still nearly-random and that this level of error is close to the error tolerance (e.g., $\alpha = 0.05$) typically accepted in conventional statistical inference.
-When greater certainty of a sample's randomness is necessary, one can impose a higher threshold on regarding the KS test as non-significant.
-The results presented in table \ref{tab:results} view the KS test used by the stopping rule as non-significant when $p > 0.05$.
-However, if a $p > 0.95$ threshold is used instead, then on average the stopping rule yields a random sample in 95.17\% of cases.
-However, this increased certainty comes at a computational cost of requiring more trades (on average 33 trades vs. 23).

 The analysis of bipartite networks and their projections has become common in a range of contexts \citep[e.g.,][]{breiger1974duality,neal2014backbone,gotelli2000null,newman2001scientific}.
 The statistical analysis of these networks typically requires building null models based on random samples of bipartite networks with the same degree sequence as an observed network.
 Although many methods exist for generating samples of bipartite networks with fixed degree sequences, it is difficult to be sure that these samples are random, that is, that they uniformly sample from all bipartite networks with the given degree sequences.
 The proposed stopping rule offers a way to be reasonably sure the sample is random, while simultaneously ensuring that the randomization algorithm runs only as long as necessary to ensure the sample's randomness.
 It may also offer a way to more precisely estimate the mixing time of trade randomization algorithms.
 Therefore, it offers a useful tool for statistically analyzing bipartite networks, and for investigating network randomization algorithms.